ThinkDataEd/student/docs/unit1/lesson9.md

     100. <strong style="color: red;">What do you think the shape of the distribution will look like?</strong>

 12. Below is the distribution of number of hours slept on a school night by high school students. <strong style="color: red;">Is the typical value similar to what you originally thought?
 The shape?
 The variability?
-Why or why not?</strong> <strong style="color: blue;">Find a poster or create one with a dotplot of number of hours slept</strong>
+Why or why not?</strong>

+    <iframe src="https://drive.google.com/file/d/1PsvaeF1kxItVithSd1O-R8yNrjbu4TeH/preview" width="640" height="480"></iframe>

-13. If you were to ask the same group of high school students to write down the number of hours they plan to sleep on a Saturday:
+13. If you were to ask the same group of high school students to write down the number of hours they plan to sleep on a Saturday,
-<strong style="color: red;">How do you think this plot will differ from the first plot?
+<strong style="color: red;">how do you think this plot will differ from the first plot?
 Make a quick sketch.
 Focus your explanation on the shape, center,
 and spread of the distributions.</strong>

+###**Reflection:**
+<strong style="color: red;"> Write a paragraph summarizing the most important things you learned in the last 3 lessons. </strong>

 ###<p style="background: black; color: white; text-align: center;">**Homework**</p>
 Continue to collect nutritional facts data using the *Food Habits* Participatory Sensing